About the author

 Builder, not commentator

-QScout and QStrike are framed as practical tools for quantum risk discovery, cryptographic debt assessment, HNDL exposure analysis, compliance mapping, and quantum-informed offensive testing.
+QScout and QStrike translate quantum risk into measurable output: cryptographic debt assessment, HNDL exposure analysis, compliance mapping, and quantum-informed offensive testing across 70 scanning modules.

 Positioning